USB4: The Complete Guide [2025]

 Intel Certified Thunderbolt 4 USB4 40Gbps Cable

-All USB4 ports and cables will use the USB-C connector.
+All USB4 ports and cables will use the type c connector.
 Older USB-A devices will be compatible through adapters and converter cables, however.

 The most basic of USB4 peripheral devices will offer 10 Gbps data transfer speed, with an official mode name of USB4 Gen 2x1.
 The lowest-spec USB-IF approved devices will have the USB4 20 Gbps moniker, and will have an appropriate label featuring the USB logo with a clear 20 next to it.
 It will officially use the USB4 Gen 2x2 mode to achieve that speed.